salesforcecli/plugin-user/messages/password.generate.md

 # description

 By default, new scratch orgs contain one admin user with no password.
-Use this command to generate or change a password for any scratch org user.
+Use this command to generate or change a password for this admin user.
 After it's set, you can’t unset a password, you can only change it.

+You can also use the --on-behalf-of flag to generate a password for a scratch org user that you've created locally with the "org create user" command.
+This command doesn't work for users you created in the scratch org using Setup.

 To change the password strength, set the --complexity flag to a value between 0 and 5.
 Each value specifies the types of characters used in the generated password: